mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/09/container-native-networking-with-gke.md

 ---
 [![](https://storage.googleapis.com/gweb-cloudblog-publish/images/Google_Containers_Uy53clo.max-2200x2200.jpg)](https://storage.googleapis.com/gweb-cloudblog-publish/images/Google_Containers_Uy53clo.max-2200x2200.jpg)

-Networking with containers and Kubernetes is an important piece and it plays a critical role on a security and performance standpoint regarding pod-to-pod communications as well as communications in and out a Kubernetes cluster.
-With this article, I would like to list 4 main features GCP is providing for your GKE clusters.
+Networking with containers and Kubernetes is an important piece and it plays a critical role on a security, performance and reliability standpoints (pod-to-pod communications as well as communications in and out a Kubernetes cluster).
+With this article, I would like to list 4 main networking features GCP is providing for your GKE clusters.
 Again, those are important concepts to leverage but that's also the opportunity to demonstrate how Google is innovating, contributing and leading in such areas.
 - [VPC-native cluster]({{< ref "#vpc-native-cluster" >}})
   - Default for your GKE clusters very soon if not already.
 - [Container-native Load Balancing]({{< ref "#container-native-load-balancing" >}})